LaurentClaessens/frtex/README.md

 - when all the answers are received, recompose the LaTeX file
 - send the result to the actor whose asked.

+### What you need to know

+The only class you have to work with is `LatexCode`.
+That class provides an abstraction that hides the actor system to the user.

 ### Working actor

 A `LatexActor` can be active or not, as any actor.
 The `LatexActor` has an other status that is "working" or not.